pricelessbrewing/pricelessbrewing.github.io/_posts/Methods/2016-2-10-Efficiency.md

 The first myth on the agenda is that BIAB gets low mash efficiency.
 This is just not true.
 I have never met any brewer that does biab regularly, and has consistently gotten less than 70% mash efficiency.
 The fact of the matter is that by squeezing the grain bag, they’re increasing their lauter efficiency.
 All other things held equal, there is no way that this can decrease any other efficiency measurement.
 Lower absorption rate = higher lauter efficiency.

 The second myth is related slightly, thin mashes do not give lower/slower conversion rates.
-Likewise, enzyme concentration is not a convincing model that can predict conversion rates, otherwise we would all be doing super thick mashes.
+Likewise, enzyme concentration has not been a convincing model in my experiments that can predict conversion rates, otherwise we would all be doing super thick mashes.
 You need sufficient enzyme concentrations, don’t go over ~3.5 qt/lb mash thickness, and you need good water to grain surface area exposure.
 This can be done by an inline hydration like in professional breweries, by recirculation, mashing thinner or by a thinner mash.
-I recommend 1.75-2.25 qt/lb for good conversion efficiency without sacrificing too much lauter efficiency due to the decreased sparge volume and runnings ratio.
+I recommend 1.75-2.25 qt/lb if possible for good conversion efficiency  without sacrificing too much lauter efficiency due to the decreased sparge volume and runnings ratio.

+## Mashouts

-This might upset some people but a mashouts a purpose is NOT to increase efficiency, nor is it to change the viscosity and make rinsing the sugars more effective.
+This might upset some people but a mashouts a purpose is NOT to increase efficiency, nor is it to significantly change the viscosity and make rinsing the sugars more effective...
 A mashout denatures the enzymes and locks in the wort composition.
 This really only applies in my mind for fly sparging, or other slow sparging methods.
 If you're doing biab, or doing a 5-15 minute batch sparge then there's no need to mash out at all.
-If you're reporting a efficiency gain from a mashout then the most likely explanation is either due to a second sparge volume or that you're really extending your mash time and not getting full conversion in the original mash time and you'll benefit as much or more by mashing longer, or crushing finer.
+If you're reporting a significant efficiency gain from a mashout then the most likely explanation is either due to a second sparge volume increasing your lauter efficiency or that you're really extending your mash time and not getting full conversion in the original mash time and you'll benefit as much or more by mashing longer, or crushing finer.
+However there is a special case here, where a higher temperature increases the activity of alpha enzymes which may further convert starches into complex chains of sugar.
+These long sugar molecules and dextrins are likely to give a higher fg however, and so I reiterate that you’re better off improving the characteristics of your mash to ensure a quick conversion rate.

+## I always get ##% efficiency

 Lastly, I think it would be wonderful if everyone could stop saying I get xx efficiency, without saying which efficiency you’re talking about, when discussing their issues with new brewers.
 As that’s so arbitrary it’s all but useless.
 Instead discuss your conversion efficiency, lauter efficiency and your process so that they understand that there are more than one type and can actually try to figure out what went awry!

+# References and further reading

+"BrewUnited's Grain Database."
+BrewUnited's Grain Database.
+Web. <https://www.brewunited.com/grain_database.php>.

+Doug293cz UserProfile - Homebrewtalk.
+Web. <http://www.homebrewtalk.com/members/doug293cz/>.

+"Equal Runnings BIAB - Home Brew Forums."
+Equal Runnings BIAB - Home Brew Forums.
+Web. <http://www.homebrewtalk.com/showthread.php?t=548329>.

+"How to Add Permanent Volume Markings to a Kettle."
+R/Homebrewing.
+Web. <https://www.reddit.com/comments/1zeig4>.

+"How to Determine Your Refractometer's Wort Correction Factor - Brewer's Friend."
+Brewers Friend.
+Web. <http://www.brewersfriend.com/how-to-determine-your-refractometers-wort-correction-factor/>.

+John J. Palmer, How to Brew, Brewers Publications, Boulder CO, 2006

+"Mash Efficiency.
+Brewhouse Efficiency.
+A Simple Explanation. - Home Brew Forums."
+Mash Efficiency.
+Brewhouse Efficiency.
+A Simple Explanation. - Home Brew Forums.
+Web. <http://www.homebrewtalk.com/showthread.php?t=540642>.

+"Refractometer FG Results."
+SeanTerrill.com.
+Web. <http://seanterrill.com/2011/04/07/refractometer-fg-results/>.

+Terril, Sean.
+"Refractometer Calculator."
+SeanTerrill.com.
+Web. <http://seanterrill.com/2012/01/06/refractometer-calculator/>.

+Terril, Sean.
+"Refractometer Calculator."
+SeanTerrill.com.
+Web. <http://seanterrill.com/2012/01/06/refractometer-calculator/>.

+Troeser, Kai.
+"First Wort Gravity and Mash Efficiency - Home Brew Forums."
+First Wort Gravity and Mash Efficiency - Home Brew Forums.
+Web. <http://www.homebrewtalk.com/showthread.php?t=68555>.

+Troeser, Kai.
+NHC 2010 presentation about efficiency and how to keep it predictable, 2010

+Troeser, Kai.
+“The Science of Mashing” - German Brewing and More.
+Web. <http://braukaiser.com/wiki/index.php?title=The_Science_of_Mashing>.

+Troeser, Kai.
+"Understanding Efficiency." - German Brewing and More.
+Web. <http://www.braukaiser.com/wiki/index.php?title=Understanding_Efficiency>.